Lisa Horne with her husband Andrew and son Stetson.

-Your annual zoo walk took place in Phoenix on March 7th and will be in Tucson on April 4.
+Your annual zoo walk took place in Phoenix soon.
 What is the money raised used for?

 It’s our main fundraiser and it helps fund all of our events and programs each year.
 Our goal this year was to raise $35,000, which doesn’t seem like a very large number, but again, we don’t have any paid staff, we don’t have a true physical location other than telecommuting from home.

 So that money is used to fund the summer camps, the teen lock-in, our educational pamphlets for the community, our advocacy efforts and anything else that we do.